Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Introduction

+In \cite{Dual} we formulated another approach to the calculations of the conductance in the Luttinger model with impurity.
+The original 1+1 fermion theory (one spatial and one time variables) was reduced to an effective boson theory in 0+1 dimensions (only one variables - the trajectory time) describing the dynamics of the electron phase at the point of the impurity.
+Effective theory is nonlocal and includes the infinite number of terms describing multiple rescatterings off the impurity.
+Nevertheless, the effective theory is exactly equivalent to the fermion one.
+Transition to effective theory simplifies the calculations greatly.

+Generally speaking, our approach is a different version of the functional bosonization used in \cite{Grishin,Mirlin}.
+The effective theory has another advantages: it is formulated not in terms of the impurity potential but uses the bare reflection ($R$) and transition ($K$) coefficients instead.
+As a result, the theory does not contain additional ultraviolet divergencies appearing due to electron scattering off the pointlike impurity.
+There are no divergencies at all if the electron-electron ({\it ee}) potential has a finite radius.
+This simplifies formulation of the RG method in the effective theory for the point-like impurity.

+As shown in \cite{Dual,Dual1} conductance is directly related to the effective reflection coefficient which can be calculated as a Green function of the electron phase in the effective theory.
+The theories with electron attraction and repulsion are dual each other: two theories related by the duality transformation $\Ro\leftrightarrow\Ko$, $v_c\to v_c^{-1}$ are exactly equivalent (see for the details \cite{Dual} and references therein).
+This theorem allows us to discuss only one of the theories, e.g. attractive one.

+The effective theory is derived for an arbitrary {\it ee} potential and pointlike impurity.
+It is usually assumed that in the region $\omega a\ll 1$ (where $a$ is the characteristic scale of e-e interaction) the physical quantities are {\em universal} and independent of the details of the interaction.
+Then the {\it ee} potential can be replaced by a point-like $\delta$-functional potential.
+This replacement introduces ultraviolet divergences which should be cut off at $M\sim a^{-1}$ where the bare theory is defined.
+One can determine $M$ comparing physical quantities in the point-like approximation with results of calculations with real $e-e$ potential.

-The quantum field $\alpha$ (electron phase) in the effective theory is dimensionless and the renormalized Lagrangian contains an infinite number of terms.
-This means that we deal with a theory with an infinite number of coupling constants.
+Conductance is a universal function of the frequency calculable in the RG theory.
+In the present paper we formulate the Gell-Mann-Low renormalization procedure \cite{GML} (for a systematic modern review see, e.g., \cite{collins}) in the effective theory.
+Quantum field (phase of electron scattered off the impurity modified by $ee$-interaction, $\alpha (t)$) in the effective theory is dimensionless and the renormalized Lagrangian contains an infinite number of terms and coupling constants.
 Nevertheless, the renormalized Lagrangian does not depend on small distances and the Lagrangian reproduces itself after renormalization, just as it happens in a renormalizable theory.

+It is a common wisdom that theories with infinite number of coupling constants are not renormalizable.
+It is, indeed, true for the theory with a dimensional fields and therefore with finite number of possible counter-terms of the given dimension.
+Renormalization of terms of high dimensions leads to power divergencies which depend on the details of the theory at small distances.
+These corrections destroy the scaling in the theory.
+However, in our case the role of the field is played by dimensionless electron phase and for this reason there is an infinite number of dimensionless counter-terms.
+All of them are relevant and all ultraviolet divergencies are only logarithmic.